sangeetparashar/we-care/README.md

 Future Implementation: fix the bugs and improve security, add a database and bcrypt passwords for rooms

           Future Stack: NodeJS, Express, VueJS, MongoDB

+# Start the application by:

+> npm install
+> node index.js